These are some of the most common technical questions that continue to arise when we’re discussing Ivy with developers in the community.

 Q: Isn’t it complex to maintain support for all backend versions, particularly as they undergo constant changes?
 How are you going to handle this, will you have an option to select any version for any backend?

 A: Ivy only wraps the functional APIs of each backend framework.
 The last 2 years of Ivy development have shown us how remarkably stable the functional APIs are for each backend framework.
 Not once have we needed to change an implementation or a unit test as a result of a version update of a backend framework.
 This is not entirely surprising, each framework has strong backward compatibility requirements, and the functional API is generally one of the lower level building blocks upon which everything else in the framework depends.
 Our CI always tests against the latest version available on PyPI, and this has been the case since we started development.
 We do not lock-in any versions during our continuous testing, and we will continue to always pull the latest version.

-A: Ivy assumes dynamic shapes are supported, but an error will be thrown if/when the function is compiled with dynamic shapes enabled, but the backend does not support dynamic shapes in the compiled graph.
-For now, fully framework-agnostic compiled graphs are only possible for static graphs.
+A: Ivy assumes dynamic shapes are supported, but an error will be thrown if/when the function is traced with dynamic shapes enabled, but the backend does not support dynamic shapes in the traced graph.
+For now, fully framework-agnostic traced graphs are only possible for static graphs.

 Type and Shape Checking#

 Q: What kind of type system does Ivy use?
 Does it do shape-checking of tensors?
 If so, how does it handle dynamic sizes?
 The gold standard here is a fully dependent type system, but this is very rare, with the exception of dex.

 A: The checks performed during compiling will remain backend-specific.

 ivy.compile() wraps the backend tracing functions, for example

 For some backends, shape-checking will be performed during the tracing phase and for others it will not.